syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Polar start angle for primary axis

-The start position of the polar series can be set by using [`PolarAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PolarAngle.html) property of axis.
-Default value of [`PolarAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PolarAngle.html) property is `Rotate270`. [`PolarAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PolarAngle.html) property can be set for primary axis, secondary axis, or both axes.
+The start position of the polar series can be set by using the [`PolarAngle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PolarAngle.html) property of an axis.
+The default value of this property is `Rotate270`.
+This property can be set for primary axis, secondary axis, or both axes.

 {% tabs %}